 It is our goal at Kent City Elementary to help each child to develop skills that will enable him/her to be a successful student and productive citizen.
 A Positive Behavior Interventions and Supports (PBIS) system will be used to educate and sustain the development of life-long positive character traits and school expectations.
-These expectations are taught to the students using the 3 R's, which are:
+These expectations are taught to the students using the acronym G.R.E.A.T, which are: